GLeonberg/grisc-cpu/README.md

     - Harvard Architecture

 Also Includes: (Software Toolchain)
-- gemu: An emulator written in Python
+- asm: Sample GRISC assembly programs
+- gemu: An emulator/debugger written in Python, includes UART and VGA simulation for full system emulation as well as an interactive debug shell with user controllable breakpoints and peek/poke commands
-- gasm: An assembler written in Python
+- gasm: An assembler written in Python, targets Xilinx BRAM COE output files for instruction and data memories